ionic-team/ionic-portals/website/docs/tutorials/monorepo-example.md

 For iOS, the `webapp` folder will also need to be added to the XCode project to package the web assets with the app.
 To do so, drag the `webapp` folder from Finder and drop it to the same folder in the Project Navigator while in XCode.
 :::

-## Using NPM Scripts to copy assets
+## Using NPM Scripts to Copy Assets

 Now that we know where to copy the built web assets, we will use NPM scripts to run after the build step.